chainguard-demo/cs-workshop/chainguard-libraries/readme.md

 - Chainguard Libraries with upstream Maven and Temurin images
 - Chainguard Libraries with Maven + JRE Chainguard build images
 - Dependency provenance and SBOM inspection
-- Chainver scanning and verification of dependency origin
+- chainctl scanning and verification of dependency origin

 This is ideal for teams using Maven- or Gradle-based Java applications who want to learn how to replace upstream dependencies with Chainguard-verified artifacts.